River Classification System

 Class V (expert): Extremely long, obstructed, or very violent rapids which expose a paddler to added risk.
 Rapids may contain large, unavoidable waves and holes or steep, congested chutes with complex, demanding routes.
 Rapids may continue for long distances between pools, demanding a high level of fitness.
 The eddies that exist may be small, turbulent, or difficult to reach.
 More difficult Class V rapids may combine several of these factors.
 Scouting is recommended and may be difficult.
 Swims are dangerous and rescue is often difficult even for teams of experts.
 Proper equipment, extensive experience, and practiced rescue skills are essential.
 There is a large range of difficulty that exists beyond Class IV which makes the difficulty of Class V rapids very diverse.

-VI (extreme and exploratory): These rapids have rarely been attempted
+Class VI (extreme and exploratory): These rapids have rarely been attempted

 and exemplify the extremes of difficulty, unpredictability, and danger.